 Central Kentucky’s first office opened in Lexington in 1990.
 To better prepare for our growth, in 2015 we entered into a collaboration to locate our office at the Lexington Hearing & Speech Center and started a program for two-year-olds.

 Because our mission knows no borders, in August 2011 we opened a satellite location with two employees in Bloomington, Indiana.
 VIPS has grown exponentially over the years to serve children in need across Indiana.
 We moved the Bloomington office to Indianapolis in May 2014 to expand our reach.
 After a few crucial years of growth located within the Indiana Interchurch Center (IIC) building, VIPS moved to its new home at 1212 Southeastern Avenue in Indianapolis!
-The Simon and Estelle Knoble Family Resource Center is a 6,200-square-foot facility intended to become a hub for families in Indiana with features that include: A relaxing parent living room with an equipped kitchen, a resource and lending library, a Toddler Town and Sensory Room, a tele-therapy room, two toddler program rooms as well as offices for staff and an eye doctor.
-In the near future, we will be completing our own adaptive playground with sensory gardens.
+The Simon and Estelle Knoble Family Resource Center is a 6,300-square-foot facility intended to become a hub for families in Indiana with features that include: A relaxing parent living room with an equipped kitchen, a resource and lending library, a Toddler Town and Sensory Room, a teletherapy room, two large actvity rooms as well as offices for staff and an eye doctor.
+We will have our own adaptive playground with a sensory garden as well.